-3.1 The Anatomy of Endogeneity
+3.1.
+The anatomy of endogeneity

 We put endogeneity in context using three IV applications.
-These are the AK91 study that launched the modern weak instruments literature, the AE98 study using a dummy for samesex sibships (of firstand second-born children) as an instrument for family size, and the AL99 fuzzy regression discontinuity estimates of class size effects.
+These are the AK91 study that launched the modern weak instruments literature, the AE98 study using a dummy for samesex sibships of first- and second-born children as an instrument for family size, and the AL99 fuzzy regression discontinuity estimates of class size effects.
 The AE98 and AL99 first-stage t-statistics exceed those for AK91 and are arguably out of the zone where an instrument might be considered weak.
-With a first-stage tstatistic of almost 8, the AK91 quarter-of-birth instrument also seems strong enough.
-But all three studies can be used to calibrate endogeneity and to document contextual features that constrain it.
+With a first-stage t-statistic of almost 8, the AK91 quarter-of-birth instrument also seems strong enough.
+But all three studies can be used to calibrate endogeneity and to document the contextual features that constrain it.

 Table 1 reports key statistics for specifications drawn from each study (some estimates in the table differ slightly from those in the original).
 The first row in Panel A shows estimates of the economic returns to schooling in the AK91 sample of men born 1920-29.
 Here, OLS and IV estimates equal 0.080 and 0.072, respectively.
-These are close, so endogeneity is small in this case, with an estimated $\rho$ of only 0.043.
+These are close, so endogeneity is small in this case, with an estimated ρ of only 0.043.
 Schooling returns estimated in the second AK91 sample, consisting of men born 1930-39, exhibit more OVB.
 In this sample, the IV estimate of 0.105 surprisingly exceeds the OLS estimate of 0.071 (IV estimation of the returns to schooling is usually motivated by a concern that omitted ability controls causes OLS estimates to be too large).
-Endogeneity is correspondingly larger at $\rho = -0.175$ , but still well outside the danger zone depicted in Figure 1.
+Endogeneity is correspondingly larger at $\rho = -0.175$, but still well outside the danger zone depicted in Fig. 1.

 The AK91, AE98, and AL99 studies span a range of OVB scenarios, from modest in the first AK91 sample, to substantial in AE98 (where OLS magnitudes consistently exceed IV by at least 50%), to dramatic in AL99 (where IV exceeds small, insignificant OLS estimates, mostly by an order of magnitude, and sometimes with a sign flip).
 Yet, the magnitude of endogeneity exceeds 0.40 in only one specification, that for reading scores in the AL99 discontinuity sample (which consists of classes in schools with enrollment near the cutoff that determines class size).
-Just-ID IV inference in all three of these studies is therefore unlikely to be compromised by weak instruments.
+Just-ID IV inference in all three studies is therefore unlikely to be compromised by weak instruments (the robust confidence intervals for ρ reported in the last column of the table likewise exclude values above 0.76).8